 In force, but is being revised

-The Inventory is drafted based on the revision of the prohibited ingredient lists in STSC.
-It will be released and finalized as separated technical regulation or mandatory national standard in the future.
+The Inventory is formulated based on the revision of the prohibited ingredient lists in STSC and included in the corresponding chapters in STSC.

-The draft IECIC 2021 increases the total number of existing cosmetic ingredients to 8980 in comparison with the 2015 version.
+The IECIC 2021 increases the total number of existing cosmetic ingredients in China to 8972.

 In the Catalogue, there are 15649 ingredients sorted in alphabetical order according to the English names in INCI, corresponding translated Chinese names and CAS numbers.